The Fan (1996 film): Score

+Release

+The film was theatrically released on August 16, 1996.
+A home video release followed on January 28, 1997.

 Reception

 Box office

 The film grossed $18,626,419 in the United States and Canada.
-The opening weekend was $6,271,406 and it dropped 47.2% the subsequent weekend.
-Internationally, it grossed $23.6 million, for a worldwide total of $42.2 million.
+The opening weekend was $6,271,406 and it dropped 47.2% the next weekend.
+Internationally, it grossed $23.6 million for a worldwide total of $42.2 million.

 Critical response

-On Rotten Tomatoes, The Fan has an approval rating of 37%, based on reviews from 30 critics.
+On Rotten Tomatoes, The Fan has an approval rating of 42%, based on reviews from 31 critics.
 The website's critics' consensus states: "Tony Scott's visceral flash proves to be an ill fit for The Fan, a queasy tale of obsession that succeeds at making audiences uncomfortable, but strikes out when it comes to delivering the thrills."
 On Metacritic, the film has a weighted average score of 32 out of 100, based on reviews from 16 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B−" on a scale of A+ to F.

+Themes

+The core tension of the movie revolves around the jarring realization that an athlete who is worshipped can be self-centered and initially dismissive of their supporters.
+Reviewers often point out that this cynical dynamic forces viewers to question the toxic nature of modern celebrity culture.